 July 10, 2000 - Bashar al-Assad is elected president by referendum, winning 97% of the vote.
 He is reelected in 2007.

-June 3, 2014 - President Bashar al-Assad is re-elected receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.
+June 3, 2014 - President Assad is reelected, receiving 88.7% of the vote in the country’s first election since civil war broke out in 2011.
 The election is criticized by opposition groups and many Western countries.

-September 22-23, 2014 - The U.S. and allies launch airstrikes against ISIS targets in Syria for the first time.
+September 22-23, 2014 - The United States and allies launch airstrikes against ISIS targets in Syria for the first time.